 If you’ve pre booked a hire car with us, you’ll go upstairs and cross the road into the car park – your booking confirmation will tell you which lane to go to, to meet the car hire team.

-In the terminal you’ll find a great little Café downstairs, a Pharmacy, a gift shop and a self service restaurant upstairs and toilets on both floors, as well as in the baggage hall.
+In the terminal you’ll find a great little Café downstairs, a gift shop and a self service restaurant upstairs and toilets on both floors, as well as in the baggage hall.
 Note that once you’ve come out of the baggage hall, you cannot get back in there.

 Important: There is only one cash machine at the airport and it frequently runs out of cash, so bring some Euros with you.